 Sets the default console foreground and background colours.

 Colour attributes are specified by 2 of the following hex digits.
-Each digit can be
+There should be no space between the two color numbers.

 0 = Black